HadrienEcly/CS50_ProblemSets/README.md

-# 👨‍💻 CS50 Problem Set Solutions
+# 👨‍💻 Problem sets collection

 ## Introduction
 This repository contains my solutions to the problem sets from **Harvard's CS50: Introduction to Computer Science**.
 CS50 is an intensive introduction to computer science that covers fundamental programming concepts, algorithms, and data structures using languages like **C, Python, SQL, and JavaScript**.